How is Zeffy free?

 49. Pet wash day

 We all love our pets.
 Especially when they're clean.
-So, organize a pet wash day.
+Organise a pet wash day.
 Get donors to sign up in advance.
-Offer a couple packages (full wash and dry, wash and groom, etc.).
-And, you can even set up a homemade dog treat table to raise a bit of extra money.
+Offer a couple of packages (full wash and dry, wash and groom, etc.).
+You can even set up a homemade dog treat table to raise a bit of extra money.

 50. Family photo day

-Sure we all take way too many pictures these days, but how many of them are good?
-And not selfies?
+Sure, we all take way too many pictures these days, but how many of them are good?
 Exactly.
-So, it goes without saying that a family photo day is an excellent fundraiser.
-Find a location, a photographer, get creative with a few backgrounds and sets, choose a free fundraising platform to schedule everyone and sell tickets and various packages.
+A family photo day is an excellent fundraiser.
+Find a location, a photographer, get creative with a few backgrounds and sets, and choose a free fundraising platform to schedule everyone and sell tickets and various packages.

 52. Services auction

-There are silent auctions, online auctions, regular auctions, and then there are services auctions.
-AKA, an auction where members of your community, volunteers, donors, etc. can volunteer a skill to help whoever donates the most.
+There are silent auctions, online auctions, regular auctions, and then there are services auctions, an auction where members of your community, volunteers, donors, etc. can volunteer a skill to help whoever donates the most.

 53. Disaster relief webinar